 North Dakota does not license private or staff adjusters.

-North Dakota licenses public adjusters as consultants.
-For information on how to become licensed as a consultant, view the Consultant page of our website.
+North Dakota now requires a public adjuster license.
+For information on how to become licensed, view the Public Adjuster page of our website.

 You can find out more information about becoming a licensed abstracter by contacting the North Dakota Land Title Association.

 After completing the necessary training to become licensed for title insurance in North Dakota, you may apply for your license through the National Insurance Producer Registry (NIPR) for a fee of $100.
 You will also have to send in the certification for your training by an insurer.

 No. Only resident producers licensed in major lines of authority are required to complete continuing education (CE) courses.

 No. The bond requirement is for self-insured plans only.

 The fidelity bond coverage is not acceptable for the surety bond requirement for a third party administrator.